petersonmuthom/Powerlearnproject-Finalproject-python-module/README.md

-# Powerlearnproject-Finalproject-python-module(to do app)
+# Powerlearnproject-Finalproject-python-module(to do app) using django
-This is my python, final project with PLP.
+This is my python(Django), final project with PLP. this application helps users note down tasks that they will do.